Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Differential rings of quasi-modular and quasi-Jacobi forms for genus two

 According to \eqref{eqndefinitionofsigma} adapted to our convention \eqref{eqnperiodmatrix} for the matrix $\Pi$, we see that it is related to the Weierstrass $\wp$-function by

-From \eqref{eqnbasisformTheta}, we see that the quasi-period $\Pi_{A}({\omega})^{-1}\Pi_{A}(\eta)$ is nothing but the degree zero term in the Laurent expansion of $\B$.
-This is also consistent with the direct computation in \eqref{eqnausimodularintermsofthetaderivative} where the quasi-period is given in terms of particular values of derivatives of theta functions.\\
+From \eqref{eqnbasisformTheta}, we see that the quasi-period matrix $\Pi_{A}({\omega})^{-1}\Pi_{A}(\eta)$ is nothing but the degree zero term in the Laurent expansion of $\B$.
+This is also consistent with the direct computation in \eqref{eqnausimodularintermsofthetaderivative} where the quasi-periods are given in terms of particular values of derivatives of theta functions.\\